tazama-lf/docs/README.md

 A rule can be used to assess more than one outcome, such as age bands if needed, as the same source data is used as the only variable in the calculation.

 Rule processors are templated so that logging, data input, determined outcomes, data output and telemetry are consistently applied by all rule processors.
 It is just the specific rule’s logic, including the queries that retrieve transaction history according to the rule requirements, that changes between rules.
 Rules must be developed individually, but the parameters used in the calculation of a rule and its outcomes are contained in a configuration file.
-The rule behavior can be configured independent of the rule code, reducing the operational burden for modifying a rule to a mere configuration process.
+The rule behaviour can be configured independent of the rule code, reducing the operational burden for modifying a rule to a mere configuration process.

 Once the rule has completed its evaluation, the output is forwarded to the Typology Processor.